 Unity House: For a world that needs a home.

-Unity House is a residence in South Meriden, Connecticut that provides emergency housing for families displaces by war and violence around the world.
+Unity House is a residence in South Meriden, Connecticut that provides emergency housing for families displaced by war and violence around the world, and for young families and youths (18-24, plus their children) in our local community,

 From 1894 to 1959, this house near our church served as the original parsonage for the church now known as South Meriden Trinity United Methodist Church.
 The house remained in the hands of one church family until 2002, when the last daughter sold the house back to South Trinity UMC and the Unity House Refugee Resettlement collaborative mission was born.